Which lenses are best for which types of photography?

 Tamron are also fast becoming a contender and produce very reasonable quality at excellent prices.
 If you get the opportunity, take your camera to the shop, try the lens out and take a few shots.
 Take them home and process to see if they fit the bill.

 The whole point of my rambling about quality lenses, is that all too often people are put off by incorrectly thinking that it is their photography technique that is poor when it is actually just the lens.

-The more you progress and the better you become, the more you will scrutinise and criticise the quality of your own work.
+The more you progress and the better you become.
+Then the more you will scrutinize and criticize the quality of your own work.
 Give yourself a head start from the off.

 Serious amateurs/Pros etc.